chaitanyaviriyala/MIT_License/README.md

 # MIT_License

-This repo consists of my MIT license.
+This repo consists my MIT license.
 It can be found at : https://chaitanya-krishnaviriyala.mit-license.org

 Special thanks to https://www.richie-bendall.ml/mit-license-generator/ [if you want it you can do it as well]